 Without an accountant you are going to need some simple advice on running a limited company.
 Information in this section is helpful guidance on how to run a small organisation.

-DIRECTOR DUTIES: The directors of limited companies have several important and legal responsibilities.
+DIRECTOR DUTIES: The directors of all limited companies have several important and legal responsibilities.
 Their duties include:

 Note: There are some exceptions for Self Assessment registration and tax returns.
 They apply most to a non-profit organisation (e.g. a charity) and not receiving pay or any benefits (e.g. a company car).